 - Fill it up and prepare all supporting documents (refer below section)

-- Submit the proof of payment to BSN or SME Bank branch (TAT 5 working days)
+- TSP will submit the proof of payment to BSN

 - The bank pays the remaining 50% directly to the TSP

 - TSP deliver your order

 If you’re certain that you’ll be approved or you have no issue with paying the remaining 50% in case of rejection, you can make payment earlier and submit the proof of payment together with the application to speed up the process.